afps-spec

 SKILL.md SHOULD begin with a YAML frontmatter block followed by a Markdown body containing the skill instructions.
 For interoperable skill packages:

-Current ZIP parsing behavior treats a missing frontmatter name as invalid content.
+Consumers SHOULD reject skill packages with a missing frontmatter name.
 A missing frontmatter description is tolerated but SHOULD be avoided.

 The following frontmatter fields are recognized from the Agent Skills specification and SHOULD be preserved by AFPS consumers: